 ARE YOU A CANDIDATE FOR DTR THERAPY?

 For TMD patients with stable TMJs, occlusal analysis is an important part of a thorough multidisciplinary diagnosis.
-Digital bite measurement allows dentistry to offer data-driven, precisely targeted occlusal adjustments and potential relief from head and neck muscle tension, migraines, tinnitus, vertigo, and related TMD symptoms.
-Disclusion Time Reduction (DTR) therapy can readily address malocclusion in qualified candidates - usually with no injections, no medications, and no permanent orthotic!
+Digital bite measurement allows dentistry to offer data-driven, precisely targeted occlusal adjustments and potential relief from clenching, grinding, head and neck muscle tension, migraines, tinnitus, vertigo, and related TMD symptoms.
+Disclusion Time Reduction (DTR) therapy can readily address frictional malocclusion in qualified candidates - usually with no injections, no medications, and no permanent orthotic!

 STEP 1: CONSULTATION